 It goes like this; Data In…, Unlock Value…, Data Out.

 The concept of unlocking value in data through the development of insights and then turning those insights into action is data activation.
-While data-driven sales and marketing isn’t a new concept, using Data Management Platforms (DMPs), sales and marketing teams are using big data to inform their sales and marketing activity.
+While data-driven sales and marketing isn’t a new concept, using Data Management Platforms (DMPs), sales and marketing teams are using big data to inform their sales and marketing activity, along with their b2b lead generation services.
 A DMP is rapidly shifting to a “must-have” from a “good to have” solution.

 The following are the three different stages of data activation;

 - Data in: Bring data into a centralized platform, by getting data from any location, within a single structure so that it can be easily used in aggregate.
 Data comes from several locations.
-Sales and marketing teams can aggregate data from different locations like apps, websites, CRM systems, offline databases, transactional data, media impressions, and more.
+B2B lead generation, sales and marketing teams can aggregate data from different locations like apps, websites, CRM systems, offline databases, transactional data, media impressions, and more.

 The combination of these three stages is data activation and a DMP platform makes it all possible.
 Every organization that works with a DMP develops its entirely exclusive solution because of the combination of products being used to unlock the value, unique nature of the data that comes in, and the unique partners where the data is shared.